 What is day trading for dummies, a better question, what is day trading?

-Day trading is the art of buying or selling stocks in hopes of turning a short term profit.
+Day trading is the art of buying or selling stocks in hopes of turning a short-term profit.
 A day trader enters each day in cash and ends the day the same way.
-A typical day trade can last a couple seconds to several hours, but must be closed out by or before the close of the trading day.
+A typical day trade can last a couple of seconds to several hours but must be closed out by or before the close of the trading day.

 FINRA rules define a “pattern day trader” as an individual who executes four or more day trades within five business days, provided that the number of day trades adheres to more than 6% of that individual’s total trades in a margin account for those same five business days.

 Individuals deemed as “pattern day traders” must have at least $25K in their accounts and can only trade in margin accounts.